bastionzero/terraform-provider-bastionzero/docs/data-sources/environment.md

 Read-Only:

 - `id` (String) The target's unique ID.
-- `type` (String) This value is one of "Bzero", "Cluster", "DynamicAccessConfig", "Web", or "Db"
+- `type` (String) The target's type (one of "Bzero", "Cluster", "DynamicAccessConfig", "Web", or "Db").